 development and delivery of EOSC 445, a capstone design course which gives fourth-year undergraduate students the opportunity to work in small groups on geological engineering design projects drawn from industry;

-development and delivery of EOSC 240, a new course in site investigations for second-year geological engineering students; and
+development and delivery of EOSC 240, a course in site investigation for second-year geological engineering students; and

 co-delivery (with Dr. Erik Eberhardt) of EOSC 210, Earth Science for Engineers, a required course for all second-year civil, mining and geological engineering students.